toocmafinh/toocmafinh.github.io/_posts/2013-12-28-introducing-hyde.md

 author: Phuong Le
 ---

-*Excited to share my latest project for the #Data_Visualisation challenge, focusing on the vibrant world of Las Vegas hotels!
-Here’s a breakdown of the process I followed to create an interactive dashboard using #TableauDesktop.*
+*Excited to share my latest project for the Data Visualisation challenge, focusing on the vibrant world of Las Vegas hotels!
+Here’s a breakdown of the process I followed to create an interactive dashboard using Tableau Desktop.*

 ## Reviewing the Las Vegas Dataset
 The journey began with a thorough review of the Las Vegas dataset.
 This dataset provides valuable insights into various hotels, including their locations, review scores, capacity, and more.
 Understanding the data was crucial for creating a meaningful visualisation.